rackerlabs/design-system/_component_design/buttons.md

 You can use a tertiary button alone or with other button types.

 - Use a tertiary button alone when you want to de-emphasize an action or when you have a list of actions.
 - Use a tertiary button with a primary button or secondary button when there are two options and you want to de-emphasize one of them.
-For example, in a dialog box with two options, use **Submit** (primary) and **Cancel** (tertiary).
+For example, in a confirmation modal with two options, use **Submit** (primary) and **Cancel** (tertiary).

 A tertiary button has a transparent background and can exist in the following states: default, hover, pressed, disabled.